 Even so, the Metroid ethos ultimately shines through, and writing it off as a creatively bankrupt first-person shooter would be a grievous error in judgement.
 You will explore several alien environments in your quest to stop Dark Samus.
 Once again, the scan visor can be used to get information on the wildlife and gradually build a backstory through the pieces of lore you can uncover.

 I could see some people struggling with the motion controls, as becoming fully accustomed to them takes some practice.
 Once you do, you will be astonished how well they work – especially in light of the game having been released only a year after the Wii’s debut.
 Then again, one might say that, number of buttons aside, Retro was given the ideal controller for their concluding installment, as its properties were tailor-made for the shooter genre.
-In fact, they’re so effective, I’m tempted to end this review early and award the game the 8.5 it obviously deserves.

 The game also mostly lives by the rubric established by the original Metroid Prime.
 Samus’s Power Suit is capable of firing a beam and launching missiles.
 The former can be charged by holding down the appropriate button, though it lacks the percussive power of missiles.
 That being said, you’re only afforded a finite amount of missiles, so it would be wise to conserve them for when you really need them.
 One notable deviation is that beams can no longer be switched.
 Once you’ve obtained the first beam upgrade, it overrides the standard one.
 Keeping in the spirit of the series, however, the new beam is still used for puzzle solving in addition to boasting a superior damage output.